 he purpose of the development guidelines is to supplement the Master Plan and achieve the vision and principles set forth therein.
-The guidelines are the basis for review of all planning and design projects-at the Cherokee Farm Campus.
+The guidelines are the basis for review of all planning and design projects.
 Flexibility is a hallmark of the campus plan, and the development guidelines extend that principle to individual projects as they pursue excellence and innovation.
 Over time, each building and site improvement should advance the master plan, producing a unified and cohesive campus.
 Designers must demonstrate compliance with the guidelines through the University's development review process (See Section 3.0).